 - Standard valve: In addition to hydronic and plumbing-specific valves, Red-White Valve supplies a number standard valves designed to support demanding fluid control applications in numerous industries.

 When it comes to industrial fluid handling applications, choosing the right valve is essential for establishing and maintaining a well-functioning, efficiently-operating system.
-With nearly 50 years of experience in our industry, Red-White Valve has the in-depth knowledge and extensive resources to manufacture and supply expertly designed valves for various plumbing, commercial, industrial, and HVAC applications.
+With nearly 50 years of experience in our industry, RED-WHITE VALVE CORP. has the in-depth knowledge and extensive resources to manufacture and supply expertly designed valves for various plumbing, commercial, industrial, and HVAC applications.

 Part of our success comes from our ability to manufacture our valves completely in-house, giving us the control needed to ensure that each product is constructed and tested according to the highest industry standards.
 We also take the time to fully listen to and understand the needs of our customers so that we can deliver carefully targeted products and services for each unique application.
 With 8 warehouses distributed throughout North America, we can ensure that our customers always have access to the products they need.